 One of the most important things that you can remember is that your child needs to be provided with skills that will help them become as independent as possible as an adult, so sheltering and shielding your child from the world is not the answer.

-The child with autism needs and probably will continue to need a support network, regardless of their diagnosis and where they are situated on the spectrum; so it is vital to provide them not only with an awareness of this network, but with underpinning skills which ensure they move forward and be the best they can be.
+The child with autism needs and probably will continue to need a support network, regardless of their diagnosis and where they are situated on the spectrum; so it is vital to provide them not only with an awareness of this network but with underpinning skills that ensure they move forward and be the best they can be.